 Option 3 – The employee can take annual leave or request authorised unpaid leave to cover the quarantine period

 Option 4 – The employee can request any combination of the above options to cover the quarantine period, which the manager will consider alongside the needs of the service

 Guidance on how to record each of the options on Healthroster is available here.

-Finally, regardless of whether or not staff are returning from trips overseas, should they experience any Covid-19 symptoms, they must contact Occupational Health to request a test (swab/PCR) and must not attend work until cleared to do so.
+Should staff experience any Covid-19 symptoms, they must contact Occupational Health to request a test (PCR) and must not attend work until cleared to do so.